2001-Mon Feb 27 11:33:17 MST 2017

 It's also a good idea to interact with a cat who's focused on a show, especially since felines may become frustrated when their instincts to catch prey are thwarted.

 before trying to ‘catch’ things on screen,” says Dr. Orlando.
 “You definitely don’t want to encourage the kitty to go after the mouse on television, as cute as it may be.”

 Like this article?
 Have a point of view to share?
 Let us know!

-Get the latest pet news, tips, tricks, and expert advice sent right to your inbox!
+Get all the best pet news and information sent right to your inbox!